bonitobird/useful_links/README.md

    - [Matplotlib](https://matplotlib.org/) --> for plotting said data
    - [Flask](https://flask.palletsprojects.com/) --> a web framework for Python
 - [Python Anywhere](https://pythonanywhere.com/) - host for deploying simple python web apps for free (qty 1, less than 512 MB)
+#### For kids
+- [Scratch](https://scratch.mit.edu/) - original "coding for kids" tool created.
+Was the basis for the original Lego Mindstorms GUI.
+- [Lego Mindstorms and more](https://education.lego.com/) - my first introduction to coding was getting a little lego robot to turn
+- [Tinkercad](https://www.tinkercad.com/) - web-based simple 3D modeling software, great for kids.
+Also has tools for modeling electronics and designing code. (by Autodesk)

 ## Misc.
 Useful
 - [Copy Paste Special Characters](http://copypastecharacter.com/)